Apple unveils low-cost iPhone, souped-up Mac and iPad Air

 You can also connect to the new Studio Display, which features a 27-inch 5K Retina screen, an advanced camera with Centre Stage and amazing high-fidelity audio.

-Apple bills the Mac Studio as 80 per cent faster than the Mac Pro, and it was the release that got the hardcore Apple fans salivating this morning.
+Apple bills the Mac Studio as 7.5x faster than the 27-inch iMac, and up to 3.7x faster than 16-core Mac Pro when transcoding video, and it was the release that got the hardcore Apple fans salivating this morning.